easafe/purescript-flame/docs/views.md

 lazy :: forall arg message.
 Maybe Key -> (arg -> Html message) -> arg -> Html message
 ```

-This is useful to avoid recomputing potentially expensive views, such as large lists.
+This is useful to avoid recomputing potentially expensive views such as large lists.

 * Fragments

-Fragments are wrappers for their children elements
+Fragments are wrappers

 ```haskell
 fragment :: forall children message.
 ToNode children message Html => children -> Html message
 ```

-meaning that only the children elements will be rendered to the DOM.
+meaning that only their children elements will be rendered to the DOM.
 Fragments are useful in cases where having an extra parent element is unnecessary, or wherever [`DocumentFragment`](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) could be used.

 See the [API reference](https://pursuit.purescript.org/packages/purescript-flame) for a complete list of elements.
 In the case you need to define your own elements, Flame provides a few combinators as well